ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

 In this scenario, a user is already logged in successfully to your account and runs an action on a service in your account.

 * If the user's access and refresh tokens have expired, the user needs to log in through the {{site.data.keyword.cloud_notm}} UI to continue working through the UI.
-An Activity Tracker event with action **iam-identity.user-refreshtoken.login** is generated.
+An {{site.data.keyword.atracker_short}} event with action **iam-identity.user-refreshtoken.login** is generated.

 * When the user runs an action through the {{site.data.keyword.cloud_notm}} UI, a cookie is generated.
-At this point in the process, an Activity Tracker event with action **iam-identity.user-identitycookie.login** is generated in the account.
+At this point in the process, an {{site.data.keyword.atracker_short}} event with action **iam-identity.user-identitycookie.login** is generated in the account.